chriswillsflannery/tpl-typescript/README.md

-# Chris Flannery for Triple Point Liquidity
+# Chris Flannery for TPL

 # to run, navigate to root directory and 'npm start'